In-memory Database Questions & Answers

 What is an in-memory database system?

 An in-memory database system is a database management system that stores data entirely in main memory.
 This contrasts to traditional (on-disk) database systems, which are designed for data storage on persistent media.
-Because working with data in memory is much faster than writing to and reading from a file system, IMDSs can perform applications’ data management functions an order of magnitude faster.
+Because working with data in-memory is much faster than writing to and reading from a file system, IMDSs can perform applications’ data management functions an orders of magnitude faster.
 Because their design is typically simpler than that of on-disk databases, IMDSs can also impose significantly lower memory and CPU requirements.

 If avoiding disk I/O is the goal, why not achieve that through database caching?

 Caching is the process whereby on-disk databases keep frequently-accessed records in memory, for faster access.
 However, caching only speeds up retrieval of information, or “database reads.”
 Any database write – that is, an update to a record or creation of a new record – must still be written through the cache, to disk.
 So, the performance benefit only applies to a subset of database tasks.
 In addition, managing the cache is itself a process that requires substantial memory and CPU resources, so even a “cache hit” under performs an in-memory database.